 As a donor, you can take pride in the CBF’s robust grantmaking process.
 The CBF has a long history of working with and funding legal aid and pro bono organizations in Chicago and has extensive knowledge of the delivery system.
 The CBF’s comprehensive screening and evaluation process carefully vets organizations and projects before they receive funding.

-The process is overseen by a highly regarded board of lawyers and judges who are broadly representative of Chicago’s legal community, with the assistance of CBF staff with widely recognized expertise.
+The process is overseen by a highly regarded board of lawyers and judges who are broadly representative of Chicago’s legal community, with the assistance of experienced CBF staff.
 Board members, along with members of the Young Professionals Board, join staff in making visits to the organizations applying for funding to better inform the Board in grantmaking decisions.